 3. Does DHA make babies smarter?

-Moderate DHA is necessary for the growth and development of the fetus, if it can be used by the brain, retina, immune analysis system, it can play a very good role, but if it is too much, do not play a role in these parts, it is frankly just to produce energy, and also increase the metabolites of the burden of the pregnant mother's kidneys and other organs, too much too late!food ingredients asia
+Moderate DHA is necessary for the growth and development of the fetus, if it can be used by the brain, retina, immune analysis system, it can play a very good role, but if it is too much, do not play a role in these parts, it is frankly just to produce energy, and also increase the metabolites of the burden of the pregnant mother's kidneys and other organs, too much too late!

 DHA helps the development of fetal neurological function, but at best, a moderate amount of DHA is beneficial to the development of fetal brain tissue, so that it reaches a normal level of development.